LICHFIELD FOLK DANCE CLUB

 Email: lynnpenny.lp@gmail.com

-The Annual Membership is £5 and is due in January.
+The Annual Membership is £5 and is due if you haven't already paid.
 The weekly subscription is £3 for members, visitors £4.

 Bader Hall is spacious and well-ventilated, and we will continue to take anti-Covid precautions: